Spin Supersolidity in Nearly Ideal Easy-axis Triangular Quantum Antiferromagnet Na$_2$BaCo(PO$_4$)$_2$

 \subsection{XTRG results of TLAF model under nonzero fields}

 Besides the zero-field magnetic specific heat $C_{\rm m}$ presented in the main text, here we present comparisons between the simulated $C_{\rm m}$ under various magnetic fields along the $c$ axis with the experimental results.
-As shown in Fig.~\ref{Fig:CmHF}, the model calculations and experiments are in very good agreement whenever the two experimental curves~\cite{Zhong2019, Li2020} coincide.
-In the lower temperature range, our simulated data can well reproduce the peak positions in quantitative agreement with experiment (c.f., Fig.~\ref{Fig:CmHF}\textbf{a, b}).
+As shown in Supplementary Figure~\ref{Fig:CmHF}, the model calculations and experiments are in very good agreement whenever the two experimental curves~\cite{Zhong2019, Li2020} coincide.
+In the lower temperature range, our simulated data can well reproduce the peak positions in quantitative agreement with experiment (c.f., Supplementary Figure~\ref{Fig:CmHF}\textbf{a, b}).

 In practical calculations, we perform XTRG calculations on two different lattice geometries (c.f.
 Fig~\ref{Fig:Geo}), i.e., YC$4\times6$ (used mainly in the automatic parameter searching) and YC$6\times9$ (larger-size calculations for validation).
 As shown in Fig~\ref{Fig:CmHF}\textbf{a}, above $T_{\text{cut}}= 1$~K, no significant difference between the two simulated data with Lattice~1 and 2 can be observed.